Creamy Onion Pasta

 - Add ground pork, onion, mushrooms, and salt.

-- Cook, stirring occasionally, until most of the pink is gone from the pork.
+- Cook, stirring occasionally, until most of the pink is gone from the pork and the mushrooms are tender.

 - Add spaghetti to pot of boiling water and follow package instructions for an al dente doneness.